RatiaSB/DigitalPortfolio/README.md

 This showcase my work
 # 🌟 PRP370S Digital Portfolio – Work Readiness

-Welcome to my digital portfolio for PRP370S – Project Presentation 3.
-This portfolio is a curated showcase of my journey towards career readiness, featuring tangible evidence and structured reflections using the widely recognized STAR technique.
-My aim is to demonstrate my proactive approach to professional development, my key competencies, and my ability to learn and adapt.
+Welcome to my portfolio!
+This collection showcases my proactive steps in career development and self-discovery.
+Each section highlights a key experience, supported by tangible evidence and a clear reflection using the STAR method.
+My aim is to demonstrate my commitment to growth, my relevant skills, and how I approach challenges and opportunities.

 ---